kosivantsov/mybible-cli/tools/README.md

 * ## [OmegaT scripts to get text from MyBible modules](./OmegaTscripts)

      Groovy scripts designed to be used in [OmegaT](https://omegat.org).
-They allow to get text for specified references using a selected module, without calling `mybible-cli` manually.
+They allow to get text for specified references from a selected module without calling `mybible-cli` manually.

 * ## [OS-specific tools to show Bible text](./scripts)